Loading Data into Teradata using Python and Fastload

 con.close()

-If you get an error message when playing with this code in Junyper notebook that too many load or unload tasks are active, you can easily kill these sessions with the below command:
+If you encounter an error message in the Jupyter Notebook indicating too many active load or unload tasks, you can immediately terminate these sessions using the following command:

 SELECT AbortSessions (1, 'DBC', 0, 'Y', 'N');